jonathanglasmeyer/bachelor/thesis/src/Main.md

 Language models are trained by applying statistical methods on a text corpus.
 Analogous to acoustic models, generic language models use huge text corpora with a broad variety of topics.
 It is however possible to train language models on small and specialized text corpora, which is the central technical foundation for the approach discussed in this thesis.

+After this introduction of the central concepts of speech recognition in the statistical pattern-recognition approach we now have the necessary knowledge framework for looking at the scientific work done on ASR for lecture transcription.

 ## Work done on ASR for lecture transcription
-I will now give an overview over the scientific work done on lecture transcription, using @marquard as a guiding reference.
+I will now give an overview of the scientific work done on lecture transcription, using @marquard as a guiding reference.

 The research for speech recognition on lectures can be partitioned into two general approaches: generalization approaches and specialization approaches.